Qimmah Russo Flaunts Fit Figure In Skimpy Black Workout Ensemble

 “What an absolute looker,” a fourth user proclaimed.

-The beauty has uploaded many smoking-hot looks to Instagram lately.
-Earlier, she posted a video in which she rocked a barely-there string bikini.
-That content received more than 8,000 likes, so far.
+Qimmah has uploaded many smoking-hot looks to Instagram lately.
+Earlier, she posted a video in which she rocked a barely there string bikini.
+That clip has received more than 8,000 likes so far.